 Mirror, Mirror on the wall, what are the worst Vanity Metrics of them all?

 The intent behind Metrics is to improve.
 A very Agile idea indeed.
-Unfortunately, rampant misuse tends to create more waste than value.
+Ironically, rampant misuse tends to create more waste than value.
 Teams often don't understand or believe in them.
 Managers often misinterpret them or never really use them.
 NOT a very Agile idea.

 We can change this.
 It's not just a Fairy Tale.